2sic/2sxc-ui/projects/quick-dialog/README.md

 # 2sxc Quick-Dialog

+## Installation

+1. Put the 2sxc-ui folder inside C:\Projects\2sxc (it searches for the `2sxc-build.config.json` file)
+1. Run `npm ci` inside the root of 2sxc-ui
+1. Go to the desired project (eg. ...\2sxc-ui\projects\quick-dialog)
+1. To run the website see Build instructions below
+1. Add this param: `?debug=true` to your dev websites url

 This is a UI component of 2sxc - a dialog which slides in from the bottom of the screen.
 It has these functions

 1. Pick content-type, app, view etc.